SchuhBaum/InfiniteSpears/ReadMe.md

 ### Description
 This mod has two main features.
 You can either
-a) carry one spear on your back, and spawn or despawn spears using it,
+- carry one spear on your back, and spawn or despawn spears using it,
 OR
-b) carry multiple spears on your back which behave normally.
+- carry multiple spears on your back which behave normally.

 In addition, spearmaster can spawn needles directly to its back.

 This mod has additional options: